Michael Harris II Player Props: Braves vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective nine K/9, the 10th-best in MLB.

-- The Yankees have the 11th-ranked team ERA among all league pitching staffs (4.01).
+- The Yankees have a 4.07 team ERA that ranks 14th across all MLB pitching staffs.

-- Yankees pitchers combine to give up 145 total home runs at a rate of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.